 When a new article is complete, has been reviewed, and is ready to go, the team responsible for publishing new articles can update the settings on the article and move it to a public section.
 Or, for an internal knowledge base, the publisher can just move it to the appropriate internal section.

 Make sure your publishers have the permission they need to publish into the right sections.
-The easiest option is to make them Guide Managers so that they have access to all sections (see Understanding Guide roles and setting permissions).
+The easiest option is to make them Guide admins so that they have access to all sections (see Understanding Guide roles and setting permissions).
 Alternatively, you can make specific sections editable by agents as needed (see Allowing agents to add, edit, and delete articles).

 - Change the article status to Published, if it's not already.